ahmettoguz/Micro-Docker-Config/README.md

 <br/>

 ### Frontend
-* To change system configs revise .env file.
+* To change system configs such as endpoint urls revise .env file.

 <br/>